R89N/yt-dlp.helper/readme.txt

 [Features]
-- A GUI is provided to simplify downloading using YT-DLP
+- A GUI is provided to simplify downloading with using YT-DLP

 v0.1 : First version